 - Mood Whiplash: On Heart Station, "Take 5", a rather haunting song about dying and being separated from one's body, cuts abruptly into "Boku wa Kuma" which is a cute, children's song about, uh, a bear.

-- Also, the whiplash from "d'aw somebody died :(" to "lolsextime" in "Let Me Give You My Love".
+- Also, the whiplash from the lamentation of a neighbor's death to Intercourse with You in "Let Me Give You My Love".